ramsey/collection/CONTRIBUTING.md

 Following the directions and guidelines described in the "Adding New Features" section below, you may create bugfix branches and send pull requests.

 ## Adding New Features

-If you have an idea for a new feature, it's a good idea to check out the [issues][] or active [pull requests][] first to see if the feature is already being worked on.
+If you have an idea for a new feature, it's a good idea to check out the [issues][] or active [pull requests][] first to see if anyone is already working on the feature.
 If not, feel free to submit an issue first, asking whether the feature is beneficial to the project.
 This will save you from doing a lot of development work only to have your feature rejected.
 We don't enjoy rejecting your hard work, but some features don't fit with the goals of the project.